KansaiUser/BehavioralCloning/writeup_template.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
+* BehavioralClonning.ipynb This isa Google Colab Notebook where I created and trained the model, taking advantage of the GPU capabilities offered by Colab.
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network